sightmachine/SimpleCV/README.markdown

 Step 2
  ------

-After Downloading run the file .
+After Downloading run the file.
 It will start an installation window along with a command prompt window.
-Give yes permission and press next .
-First it will install python 2.7.3 .
+Give yes permission and press next.
+First it will install Python 2.7.3 .
-Then it will install numpy,scipy,Pygame,openCV and now all the normal installation windows will be closed and still there will be command prompt running .
+Then it will install numpy, scipy, Pygame, openCV and now all the normal installation windows will be closed and still there will be command prompt running .
 Leave it as such it will download some other file like cython and when it is finished commandpromt will display a success message "SimpleCV installed successfully" "press any button in 10sec or will close automatically " .
 Now just press any button or wait for the count down .